jkupcho/argo-cd/docs/operator-manual/ingress.md

 The API server should be run with TLS disabled.
 Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command.

+!!! note Before editing the deployment with the `--insecure` flag, make sure to either update the default password (`argocd-server` pod name), or note the current pod name.
+Editing the deployment will cause the pod to restart and be given a new hash, but the password will still be the initial pod name.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1
 kind: IngressRoute